fenago/kubernetes-course/md/Lab_5.md

 will then move on to see how we can debug the pod, check the logs, and make changes to it when needed.
-Some more useful tools for managing faults in pods, such as liveness and readiness probes and restart policies, are also covered in this chapter.
+Some more useful tools for managing faults in pods, such as liveness and readiness probes and restart policies, are also covered in this lab.